Whop is one of the best platforms to livestream and engage with your audience. Learn how to start livestreaming in under two clicks with this guide.

 How to connect OBS to the Livestream app on Whop

-This is especially useful if you focus on trading, gaming, and other desktop-related topics.
-To connect an OBS stream to your Whop livestream, let's generate a stream key.
+This setup is perfect for trading, gaming, or any desktop-focused stream.
+To connect OBS to your Whop livestream, you’ll first need to generate a stream key.

 In the Livestream settings popup, the first thing you're going to see is the Stream key section with the Generate stream key button in it.
 Clicking on the button will display a Key and an Ingest URL.